Doctor Who series 5: Video games

 In March 2010, it was reported that Nintendo had signed a £10 million contract for Doctor Who games for Wii and DS.
 The games were marketed to Nintendo because the brand was known as family-oriented and the Wii, in particular, was something that families played together.
 The BBC was certain to monitor the games and make sure they did not contain excessive violence.
 Doctor Who: Evacuation Earth was released for the DS and featured the Daleks, and Doctor Who: Return to Earth featured the Cybermen and was released for the Wii.
 Both games featured the Eleventh Doctor and Amy Pond, voiced by Smith and Gillan.
 Evacuation Earth was released on 12 November 2010, with Return to Earth following on 19 November.
-Wii remotes and DS styluses modeled after the sonic screwdriver were released to accompany the games.
+Wii remotes and DS styluses modelled after the sonic screwdriver were released to accompany the games.

 In April 2010 the BBC announced The Adventure Games, four interactive episodes available free-to-download on the BBC Doctor Who website with the Doctor and Amy voiced by Smith and Gillan.
 Piers Wenger referred to them as four extra episodes in the series, with all content part of the Doctor Who universe.
 The games, developed by Charles Cecil and Sheffield-based game company Sumo, were written by Phil Ford and James Moran and overseen by Moffat and the show's producers.
 Cecil was contacted by BBC Wales interactive editor Iain Tweedale, who asked him about developing a Doctor Who game.
 Smith and Gillan's movements were captured by rotoscoping.